 5. Competitive Advantage

 Social data is particularly useful when you want to gain an insight into what your competitors are doing.
 By looking at the number of retweets or shares your competitor is enjoying, you can gage what the consumer is enjoying.
-What’s more, data can also be used to glean information about the audience demographic – has your competitor tapped into an audience that you didn’t know was there?
+What’s more, data can also be used to glean information about the audience demographic.
+Has your competitor tapped into an audience that you didn’t know was there?

 6. Measuring Success

-One of the powerful things about data is that it allows you to measure success in terms of consumer response over any given period of time.
+Data is that it allows you to measure success in terms of consumer response over any given period of time.
 Once you’ve incorporated the use of data into the way you work, you can also use it to micro-analyse performance and fine tune every aspect of your campaign.